GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 **Cape of Assurance**, $7,000
 1.5 lb.
 A humble looking yet pleasant feeling cape to the touch.
-Some are made of much more luxurious materials and have a greater cost of course. *The wearer feels somewhat soothed from the anxiety of the day while wesring this.
+Some are made of much more luxurious materials and have a greater cost of course. *The wearer feels somewhat soothed from the anxiety of the day while wearing this.
 When worn by a creature with a character class, the minimum result of any check or save they make is equal to their character level.
 This does not apply to spellchecks or counterspell checks made against someone else casting a spell*.

 **Cape of Carpes**, $9,500
 1 lb.